Treat Two Birds with One Stone: Get Help for a Dual Diagnosis with Co-Occuring Disorders

 What is the difference between dual diagnosis and co-occurring disorder?
-How does substance use disorder in?

 The two terms are very similar and often interchangeable.
 However, co-occurring disorders can include additional conditions that occur with a mental illness and substance use disorder.
 Dual diagnoses mean that there are only two conditions occurring simultaneously: mental illness and a substance use disorder.

 Dual diagnosis in mental health is when someone has both a mental illness and a substance use disorder.
 Either one can occur first.

 If you or a loved one has a mental health condition and is struggling with substance use, they likely have a dual diagnosis.
 Our treatment center at SUN Behavioral in Columbus offers individualized programs that address both issues to promote successful recovery in our patients.
 If you want to learn more or get treatment for you or a loved one, call us at 614-706-2786.